CIRES-Geomagnetism/wmm/README.md

 ## Outputs

-It will output the magnetic components and uncertainty value.
+It will output the magnetic components(X, Y, Z, H, F, I and D, dX, dY, dZ, dD, dI, dH, dF) and its uncertainty value.
 To get the detail of the outputs, please see **[Description of the WMM magnetic components](https://github.com/CIRES-Geomagnetism/wmm/blob/check_nmax/description.md)**

 ## WMM Python API Quick Start